ODonnchadha/asp-net-core-web-api-fundamentals/NOTES.md

     - No duplication.
 Less error-prone.
 Better testablity of the consuming class.
   - Persistence Ignorant: Switching out the persistence technology is not the main urpose.
 Choosing the best one for each repository method is.
   - The purpose of Async code: Freeing up threads so they can be used for other tasks, which improves application scalability.
     - CRUD operations via EF Core.
+  - Summary:
+    - Repository pattern is an abstraction that reduces complexity and aims to make the code, safe for the repository implementation, persistence ignorant.
+    - Using async code for I/O operations ensures threads can be freed up fster, resulting in improved scalability.
+    - Using AutoMapper greatly reduces error-prone mapping code.

+- SEARCHING, FILTERING, & PAGING RESOURCES:
+  -